-The screen dimming feature of the display station blanks the screen completely, except for the "¤" dim indicator on the status line.
+The screen dimming feature of the display station blanks the screen completely.
 The VESA-DPMS power saving feature blanks the screen entirely.
 The screen restores with any keystroke, or when any command is received from the host.

-Problem Solution The screen is blank. ✓ Check the following: The brightness and/or contrast may be too low.
+Problem Solution .
+The screen is blank.
+Check the following: The brightness and/or contrast may be too low.
 Adjust the monitor's controls.
-Verity that there is power to the monitor.
+Verity there is power to the monitor.
 The screen may have been blanked by the VESA power saving mode.
 Press any key to restore the screen.
-The screen is blank except for a ¤ symbol on the status line. ✓ The screen has been dimmed, press any key to restore the screen.
-Dots on the screen or options flashing ✓ The host's device description for this display station is set for monochrome (3477FG) when a color monitor has been attached to the display station and the display station's monitor selection switch is set for color.
+Dots on the screen or options flashing.
+The host's device description for this display station is set for monochrome (3477FG) when a color monitor has been attached to the display station and the display station's monitor selection switch is set for color.
 Change the host's configuration to coincide with the physical display station's configuration.
-As an alternate, delete the device on the host.
-Cycle the power on the TC2677 and the host will recreate a correct device.
+As an alternate, end the session on the Connection Manager and delete the device on the host.
+Reconnect the session on the Connection Manager and the host will recreate the correct device.